Tensor Dropout for Robust Learning: Tensor dropout

-Even though several sketching methods have been proposed, we focus here on SRR with two different types of binary sketching matrices, namely binary matrix sketching with replacement and binary diagonal matrix sketching with Bernoulli entries.
+This is the core of our proposed R-TRL, which incorporates tensor dropout within a TRL.
+Even though several sketching methods have been proposed, we focus here on R-TRL with two different types of binary sketching matrices, namely binary matrix sketching with replacement and binary diagonal matrix sketching with Bernoulli entries, which we detail below.